EQMG/Acid/README.md

 <img src="https://raw.githubusercontent.com/Equilibrium-Games/Acid/master/Documents/Screenshot4.png" alt="Acid" width="600px">

-## License
-Acid is released under the MIT licence, [LICENSE.md](LICENSE.md) for more details.

-## Developer Setup
+## Compiling
-Once Acid is cloned run `git submodule update --init --recursive` to update the submodules needed to compile.
-All platforms depend on [CMake](https://cmake.org/download/) to generate IDE/make files.
+Once Acid is cloned run `git submodule update --init --recursive` in the Acid directory to update the submodules.
+All platforms depend on [CMake](https://cmake.org/download) to generate IDE/make files.

-The [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and [OpenAL SDK](https://www.openal.org/downloads/) is required to develop and run Acid, ensure you have these installed and up to date.
+[Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and [OpenAL SDK](https://www.openal.org/downloads/) are required to develop and run Acid.

-On Windows, Acid requires Visual Studios 2015 or later and the "Windows 10 SDK (10.0.15063.0) for UWP: C++".
-Use the VS installer and ensure "Desktop development with C++" and the Windows SDK is installed and up to date.
-The workspace can be opened as a cmake folder in VS.

-Ensure you are using a compiler with full C++17 support, on Windows we recommend using MSVC or [MinGW w64](https://sourceforge.net/projects/mingw-w64/?source=navbar).
+Ensure you are using a compiler with full C++17 support, on Windows it is recommend you use MSVC or [MinGW w64](https://sourceforge.net/projects/mingw-w64/?source=navbar).

+If using Visual Studio it must be 2015 or later.
+Use the Visual Studio installer and select both "Desktop development with C++" and "Windows SDK" if they are not already installed.
+Then on Visual Studio Acid can be opened as a CMake workspace folder.

-On Linux a GCC/Clang compiler is required with C++17 support, each package listed here is for Debian/Apt.
-Acid requires `xorg-dev`, `libopenal1`, and `libvulkan1` to be available.
-Read about how to setup [Vulkan on Linux](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html).
+On Linux Acid requires `xorg-dev`, `libopenal1`, and `libvulkan1` to be available.
+Read about how to setup [Vulkan on Linux](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html) so a Vulkan SDK is found.

-Setup on MacOS is similar to the setup on Linux.
+Setup on MacOS is similar to the setup on Linux, a compiler that supports C++17 is required, such as XCode 10.0.

-## Resources
-Once CMake has loaded, link the Resources folder into the output directory using `Scripts/link_resources.bat` or `Scripts/link_resources.sh`.

-Old resources have been removed from the main repo, resources for commits from before April 4 2018 can be found on this fork: [https://github.com/mattparks/Flounder](https://github.com/mattparks/Flounder).

 ## Contributing
 You can contribute to Acid in any way you want, we are always looking for help.
+You can learn about Acid's code style from the [GUIDELINES.md](GUIDELINES.md).